rictorlome/slim/README.md

 Tomorrow I need to do the following:

 0. Make sure arrow does not drop below your workspace in channel table.
-1. Add create new channel and dm.
+DONE 1.
+Add create new channel and dm.
   - Make user search items clickable.
   - Make user search build up a buffer of users.
 DONE .
 Add leave channel or dm at click.
 3. Add channel info to upper nav.
-4. Get membership info from backend with channel searches.
+DONE 4.
+Get membership info from backend with channel searches.